charlie0x-sol/Sol-Scaffold/README.md

 # Scaffold a token swap dApp
 sol-scaffold new swap my-swap-dapp

+# Preview project creation without writing to disk
+sol-scaffold new lending my-lending-protocol --dry-run

-# Scaffold a lending protocol
+# Scaffold a staking dApp and initialize a git repo
-sol-scaffold new lending my-lending-protocol
+sol-scaffold new staking my-staking-dapp --git
 ```

 ## Available Templates